HabibStackz/code-quiz/README.md

 1. Clone this repository to your local machine.
 2. Open the `index.html` file in your web browser to start the quiz.
+3. Alternatively, click the link above to visit the deployed page and start the quiz

 ## Usage